bg-write/candyfloss-flask/README.md

 ]
 ```

-It can be challenging when information is missing (mostly from publications not crediting their authors) or isn't formatted like most RSS feeds (i.e. time and dates, which I then clean up and standardize via Python's `datetime` functionality).
+REFACTORING NOTES: Since deploying this app, I've refactored this step to include an "Outlet" class to better abstract the structure and abilities of a publication. `p4k.py` displays how this process began, and `p4k_class.py` shows how this process has evolved.
+Future work will include ways to take more advantage of class methods to simplify repeating logic.
+It also can be challenging when information is missing (mostly from publications not crediting their authors) or isn't formatted like most RSS feeds.
+The most common examples of the latter involves time and dates, which I clean up and standardize using Python's `datetime` functionality.

-WINTER 2023 NOTE: One of my goals for this step is to utilize classes more and refactor this process to give more clear abstraction for what defines a publication.

 ### 3) Combine the Feeds into THE Feed